Adi-UA/TooManyMatrices/README.md

 **Note:** This command works as is on `CMD`, and can work as is in a `Bash` environment if you have your `python3` alias set to `python`.

-Finally, open a browser and go to `localhost:8000/tmm/` to get started.
+Finally, open a browser and go to `localhost:8000` to get started.

 ## Current Status

-At this stage, we have matrix functionality, some basic calculations like factorial, r-permutations and r-combinations (WIP), and a primitive web interface using `django`.
-We are currently refining the interactions between the front and back end and are working on adding a better UI with more functionality.
+At this stage, we have complete working matrix functionality and stable interactions between the front and back end.
+The initial version of this webapp with only support matrix functions, but the rest are coming!
+A release should be coming soon and project setup for Heroku deployment is almost complete.
+We will host the website as soon as we finish polishing and tweaking a few aspects of the UI and code.